gwoods22/SuperRangeSlider/README.md

 Similar idea to the range slider on [Redfin's](https://www.redfin.com/) homepage.

+To add this element to your Wordpress site add the files into your current theme folder and add the following line to your /wp-content/themes/theme_name/functions.php file:

+`include __DIR__ . '/directory/of/files';`

 Here's what it looks like in action:

 <img src="https://i.imgur.com/M2uS0Uo.gif" width=500 />